MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/IndustrialProcessType.md

 ---
-title: IndustrialProcessType in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
+title: IndustrialProcessType in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: Entity to store process classifications for various industrial processes, such as extraction and manufacturing processes.
 author: cdm-publisher
 ms.service: common-data-model